noiseprotocol/noise_spec/noise.md

-The second and third checks are necessary because Noise requires DH outputs involving ephemeral keys to randomize the shared secret keys, and also uses ephemeral public keys as random PSK nonces.
+The second and third checks are necessary because Noise requires DH outputs involving ephemeral keys to randomize the shared secret keys, and also uses ephemeral public keys to randomize PSK-based encryption.
 Patterns failing these checks could result in subtle but catastrophic security flaws.

 7.2.
 One-way patterns
 ----------------------